G-Reg26/JavaFXSignInTemplate/README.md

-# JavaFXSignInTemplate
+# Software Engineering Fundamentals Project
-Software Engineering Fundamentals Project
+Semester long project for the course Software Engineering Fundamentals
 # About
 This program is a recreational sports league management system.
 Users can create acounts of different tiers, spectator, player, or team manager.
 All accounts can follow teams, view